 Storage is becoming a critical part of energy system development as intermittent renewables require storage of energy and system balancing to ensure a stable and reliable electricity system throughout the year.

 Battery – Battery storage is establishing a growing role to provide short term storage and system balancing services, often co-located with solar or wind facilities.
 Stag Energy is engaged in the development of energy storage projects which can take power from the grid at times of high renewable generation and release it for use at other times.
-These projects may also be combined with grid stabilisation equipment.
+These projects can also be combined with grid stabilisation equipment.